 Therapeutic Benefits of Yoga for Cancer and Chronic Illness, March 15-18, 2018

-March 15 and 16 are specialty days; March 17 and 18 are required for enrolled Clinical Yoga Therapy students.
+The 4-day certification course runs March 15–18; March 17 and 18 are required for enrolled Clinical Yoga Therapy students.

 You will learn: